ptyadana/Data-Science-and-Machine-Learning-Projects-Dojo/readme.md

 ## [Complete Machine Learning and Data Science - Zero to Mastery (in progress)](https://github.com/ptyadana/Data-Science-and-Machine-Learning-Projects-Dojo/tree/master/Complete%20Machine%20Learning%20and%20Data%20Science%20-%20Zero%20to%20Mastery%20-%20AN)
 + Data Analysis with Pandas
 + Data Analysis with NumPy
++ Linear Regression with Polyfit - Data 36

 ## License